kyberpunk/smartplug-api/README.md

 For communication and devices control is used the [Azure IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/) service which is part of the [Azure IoT Solution](https://azure.microsoft.com/cs-cz/services/iot-hub/).
 For more information read the docs.

+REST API needs also any database for bussines logic.
+I've used [PostgreSQL](https://www.postgresql.org/) in the example.
+You can change adapters to use any database.

 ## Modules

 The application consists of three main modules.